The 2023 Hall of Fame ballot is out. Here's what to watch for this year.

 7) Other new players joining the 2022-23 ballot

-Along with Beltrán and K-Rod, here are some of the notable names who could be on the Hall of Fame ballot for the first time next year.
+Along with Beltrán and K-Rod, here are the players who are on the Hall of Fame ballot for the first time.

-Hitters: Jacoby Ellsbury, Andre Ethier, Mike Napoli, Jhonny Peralta, Carlos Ruiz, Jayson Werth
+Hitters: Jacoby Ellsbury, Andre Ethier, J.J.
+Hardy, Mike Napoli, Jhonny Peralta, Jayson Werth